 A full list of databases that support direct export can be found on our Collecting references page.
 A selection of key sources are:

 To add a reference for a book, import the record from a library catalogue.
 This is done from within RefWorks.
-On the RefWorks toolbar select "Search" and then "Online Catalog or Database" from the drop down list.
-A box will now open.
+On the RefWorks toolbar select "Search Databases".

 The first time you use it the default is set to PubMed.
 Open the drop down to see the full list.
 We have put some specific for Brunel at the top of the list: